pkk-code/rclone/docs/content/googlecloudstorage.md

 - Type:        string
 - Required:    false

+#### --gcs-directory-markers

+Upload an empty object with a trailing slash when a new directory is created

+Empty folders are unsupported for bucket based remotes, this option creates an empty object ending with "/", to persist the folder.

+Properties:

+- Config:      directory_markers
+- Env Var:     RCLONE_GCS_DIRECTORY_MARKERS
+- Type:        bool
+- Default:     false

 #### --gcs-no-check-bucket

 If set, don't attempt to check the bucket exists or create it.